jenssegers-deprecated/codeigniter-zen-cache-library/README.md

 	$config['expires'] = 60;
 	$config['folder']  = 'zen/';

-The zen library uses CodeIgniter's caching adapters internally, so you are able to set adapter specific using that adapter's configuration file. (http://codeigniter.com/user_guide/libraries/caching.html)
+The Zen library uses CodeIgniter's caching adapters internally, so you are able to set adapter specific using that adapter's configuration file. (http://codeigniter.com/user_guide/libraries/caching.html)

+When using the file cache adapter, the Zen library will use the folder config parameter as a subdirectory for CodeIgniter's current cache directory.
+It will also add a .zen file extension.

 Example
 -------